 Biofeedback uses electroencephalograms (EEGs).
 EEGs are typically used to help individuals who have suffered traumatic brain injuries and can be helpful to individuals with obsessive compulsive disorder and other brain disorders.
 Biofeedback reduces stress and reduces involuntary functions.
 This therapy can also include meditation, guided imagery, and muscle relaxation.

 When this is combined with therapies like cognitive behavioral therapy (CBT) or dialectical behavioral therapy (DBT), biofeedback improves the individual’s involuntary functions, like heartbeat, blood pressure, and muscle contraction.
 Neurofeedback, or EEQ therapy, is a type of biofeedback.
 This therapy is a brain-training treatment.
 In the case of addiction, this therapy monitors the brain’s activity.
 It helps patients to reduce stress and anxiety and can treat compulsions.
 The end result of both therapies is the administrator rewarding the brain to recover how it functions.

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

-Struggling with addiction has devastating and complicated long-term effects.
-The best way to overcome substance use disorders is to get professional treatment.
+Struggling with addiction can have devastating and complicated long-term effects.
+The best way to overcome substance use disorders (SUDs) is to get professional treatment.
 This allows individuals to get unique treatment, physical and psychological help, and a deeper understanding of their addiction.
-Get treatment done the correct way and contact a dedicated provider for your options.
+Contact a treatment provider to explore your options.